dayurihti/reaction-time-extraction/README.md

 The example of the RT extraction data.
 Feel free to check.

-**4. Code via Google Colab (ipynb file)**
+**4. Code via Google Colab**

-The full code can be seen and run in the Google Colab as well.
+The full code can be seen and run there as well: https://colab.research.google.com/drive/1U7gjFyqGxQa02Ug9pxqz_Zb9goit2o8f?usp=sharing